npeter/ioBroker.apsystems-ecu/README.md

 Remark:
  - The setup of the Ecu, the inverters and the connection to the EMA cloud is not part of this project.
- - Till now the adapter was developed and tested with a small system with one Qs1 inverter only.
-Its prepared for other inverter types and multiple inverters but not tested.
+ - Till now the adapter was developed and tested with a small system with one QS1 inverter only.
+It's prepared for other inverter types and multiple inverters but not jet tested.
 <br>
 <br>
 ## Suported devices and services